ccloquet/horeca_registry/README.md

 **1. A database, where all the personal data stored are encrypted with the public part of an asymetrical key.** Thereby, it is unexploitable if it is compromised.

-**2. A QR code** - the QR code contains/points to the public encryption key
+**2. A QR code** - the QR code contains/points to the public encryption key under the QRcode, a tiny url for those who do not have a QR-code reader

 - **The customer scans the QR code.
 A web page opens.
 The customer types his/her email adress**
 - On the first use, he/she confirms by clicking on a link in an email (may be done when he/she is back home)